brettwooldridge/SansOrm/README.md

 These things that SansOrm will _never_ do are better and more efficiently performed by _you_.
 SansOrm will _help_ you do them simply, but there isn't much magic under the covers.

+Note: SansOrm requires a JTA (transaction manager).
+We recommend [Bitronix](http://docs.codehaus.org/display/BTM/Home), but other JTA like Atomikos will work as well.

 ### SqlClosure

 We'll work from simple to complex.
 In the first examples, the savings in code will not seem that great, but as we go